 Know How Much to Deflate

-Here’s a quick guide on tire pressure recommendations for different off-road uses that are a great guideline to use, although you’ll still have to find the right amount for your vehicle using trial and error:
+Here’s a quick guide on off-road tire pressure recommendations for different uses, although you’ll still have to find the right amount for your vehicle using trial and error:

 Reduce PSI by 25% – This setting is great for increasing traction on uneven dirt roads, moderate level trails, as well as washboard and comparable obstacles.
 It yields a soft enough ride to keep traction on most uneven surfaces without being too soft and slowing you down.

 Reduce PSI by 35% – A setting recommended for rock crawling, the softer tire will flex and mold itself around rocks as well as climb slick rocks, as that wider contact patch can better grip the surface.